riggedCoinflip/phastebin.py/README.md

 autohotkey

 Getting started:
 1.Get your autohotkey script running.
-(if you prefer to use hastebin, you need to edit the script to comment out pastebin) 2.If you use pastebin, just follow the instructions the first time you use the script.
+(if you prefer to use hastebin, you need to edit the script to comment out pastebin)
+2.If you use pastebin, just follow the instructions the first time you use the script.

+Windows:
+You can also add the AHK script to your startup.
+To do that, run ([WIN] + R) `shell:startup` and create a shortcut to your ahk in that folder.

 If everything is set up, you can:
 1.[CTRL] + C - Copy your text/code to clipboard